 Parking on highways in rural areas is forbidden and you must pull completely off the road if you wish to stop.
 Overnight off-road parking is prohibited or restricted in many states for caravans (trailers) and recreation vehicles (RV) and you must use an official trailer or RV park.

-Parking attendants often ride around on three-wheeled motorcycles and chalk the tyres of cars parked in limited-period parking areas without stopping (except to write tickets!).
-Parking meters are usually in operation from 8am or 9am to 6pm or 6.30pm Mondays to Saturdays (except holidays); check meter times, as they may vary from street to street.
+Parking attendants often ride around on three-wheeled motorcycles and chalk the tires of cars parked in limited-period parking areas without stopping (except to write tickets!).
+Parking meters are usually in operation from 9am to 6pm Mondays to Saturdays (except holidays); check meter times, as they may vary from street to street.

 Parking regulations are controlled by city police and private companies, who are zealous, as they're paid on a results basis and usually have quotas to meet.
 If you get a parking ticket, you may be given an envelope in which to post payment to the appropriate office.
 Payment must usually be made within 30 days to avoid incurring a penalty.
 Few states swap parking ticket information, particularly those without common borders, so if you receive an out-of-state ticket it's unlikely that you will receive a summons for non-payment.